-- NEOs are compensated on the basis of performance metrics that the Corporation considers to be fundamental, rather than on the basis of factors tied to the performance of the Corporation's shares in the market.
-The HRCC believes EBIT before special items and FCF are the most appropriate performance measures for Bombardier's compensation policy at the present time as they provide a direct linkage with the operational goals underlying the Turnaround Plan, which are management's core focus. - A substantial portion of NEO pay is at-risk.
+- NEOs are compensated on the basis of performance metrics that the Corporation considers to be fundamental and tied to long-term shareholder value creation, rather than on the basis of short-term performance of the Corporation's shares on the market.
+The HRCC believes EBIT before special items and FCF are the most appropriate performance measures for Bombardier's compensation policy at the present time as they provide a direct link with the operational goals underlying the Turnaround Plan, which are management's core focus. - A substantial portion of NEO pay is at-risk.
 In addition to long-term incentive equity-based awards, short-term incentive payouts are made based on the successful performance of key financial objectives that are tied to the business plan for Bombardier Inc. and its business segments.
-These at-risk components for the NEOs in 2017 are over 80% of their respective total compensation.
+These at-risk components for the NEOs in 2018 are over 80% of their respective total compensation.

-Moreover, a significant proportion of executive compensation is granted in the form of long-term equity-based incentives, which are calculated based on grant date fair values, despite the fact that actual values will be realized only to the extent that any applicable performance targets are met and the Corporation's share price increases.
+- Moreover, a significant proportion of executive compensation is granted in the form of long-term equity-based incentives, which are calculated based on grant date fair values, despite the fact that actual values will be realized only to the extent that any applicable performance targets are met and the Corporation's share price increases.
 For instance, as shown in this Circular, actual results have been below target and/or minimum vesting threshold several times in recent years, in which cases actual gains were never realized.
 In the longer term, NEO compensation is directly affected by the Corporation's share price performance.
-Stock option, DSU, RSU and PSU awards directly correlate to the share price and are therefore aligned with shareholder returns.
+Stock option, DSU, RSU and PSU awards directly correlate to the share price and are therefore aligned with shareholder returns. - Although the graph compares Bombardier's TSR performance to that of market indices, management believes five-year TSR is not a meaningful measure for a company in the midst of a major multi-year Turnaround Plan and with a new management team that has been in place only since 2015. - Stock price performance is affected by various factors and trends, many of which are unrelated to Bombardier's financial and operational performance, such as oil price movements, macroeconomic growth rates, and geopolitical developments, as well as the factors listed below under "Forward-looking Statements".